Where to Walk in Alofi

 Feel like stretching your legs?
 If you have already wandered through Niue’s capital to check out the shops and cafes, where to next?
 Alofi has several sea tracks well worth exploring, which will take you longer to walk between than to walk the sea track itself with no sea track taking more than five minutes.
 However, we also recommend part of one of the bike trails for a fuller walking experience.
 Check out our suggestions in this list of the best walks in Alofi.

-For more things to do in Alofi, see the 10 Must-Dos in Alofi.
+For more things to do in Alofi, see the 10 Best Things to Do in Alofi.

 1. Vaila Cave Sea Track